mathieu-anderson/vegan-checker/README.md

 # vegan-checker
 Quickly check if an ingredient is not vegan, or *maybe* vegan.
-Based on [is-vegan](https://github.com/hmontazeri/is-vegan).
+Based on [is-vegan](https://github.com/hmontazeri/is-vegan), using my forked package (for minor fixes atm) [is-not-vegan](https://www.npmjs.com/package/is-not-vegan).

+# try current state
+Work in progress, but you can try it out here : http://vegan-checker.surge.sh/

 # setting up
 Clone repo and move to the project's directory.